Wintellect/WintellectVSCmdlets/ReadMe.md

 	        Open-LastIntelliTraceRecording                  When you stop debugging, your current IntelliTrace log disappears.
 This cmdlet fixes that by opening the last log you produced so you can post-mortem look at your debugging session.

+			Debug-IISProcess								Attaches Visual Studio to the w3wp.exe process associated with a given application pool name.

 	SEE ALSO
 	    Online help and updates: http://www.wintellect.com/devcenter/author/jrobbins